thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 ```

 > **Note**:
-Put following import statement while implementing `getchartcontext`.This will be used in this as well as in future context-
+Put following import statement while implementing `getchartcontext`.
+This will be used in this as well as in future context-
 ```js
 import {
     ValidationResponse,